AlphaSlayer1964/kemono-dl/README.md

         -   If it is correct but the downloader said the hash was wrong please report it in the [pinned issue]() so I can report it to the .party site.
 -   Some files do not have the file size in the response header and will not be downloaded when using `--min-filesize` or `--max-filesize`.
     -   `.pdf` is a known file type that will never return file size from response headers.
--   Gumroad posts published date is set to 0001-01-01 since that information is not provided.
-    - Because of this `--date`, `--datebefore`, and `--dateafter` will not work as intended on Gumroad posts.
+-   Gumroad posts published date is not provided so `--date`, `--datebefore`, and `--dateafter` will always skip Gumroad posts.
 -   Files will not be overwritten by default.
+-   Inline images default names are the file hash.
 -   For getting `--yt-dlp` to work please follow its instillation [guide](https://github.com/yt-dlp/yt-dlp#installation=).
 -   For `--yt-dlp-args ARGS` refer to this for available [options](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L181).